Setting Up Your Account

 Once your account is created, you will be linked to the online scheduler.
 If you have trouble registering, please call the Writing Center at (608) 263-1992.

 What Kind of Writing Appointment Do You Need?

-Our main location with the largest staff is located at 6171 Helen C. White Hall (600 North Park Street).
-We see students by appointment at this location, and we’re often booked up several days in advance, so please plan ahead.
-Currently enrolled UW-Madison students can make appointments online.
+Our temporary main center is located at 6191 Helen C. White Hall (600 North Park Street).
+Our appointments often booked up several days in advance, so please plan ahead.

 Virtual Meetings are recommended if…

-- You’ve enjoyed meeting in person with Writing Center instructors in the past.
+- You’ve enjoyed meeting in-person with Writing Center instructors.

 - You have a reliable internet connection.

-Written Feedback appointments allow students to receive written comments and suggestions from a Writing Center instructor.
+Written Feedback appointments allow you to receive written comments and suggestions from a Writing Center instructor.
 After uploading your draft into WCOnline, along with information about your assignment or writing project, you will receive written feedback the next business day following your appointment.
-This feedback will remain accessible to you after your appointment, and you can revisit it at any time in WCOnline.
+This feedback will remain available to you after your appointment.

 Written Feedback appointments are recommended if…